PRigas96/GeoCluster/README.md

 - Input Agnostic.
 - Simple, since only the metric needs to be defined.
 - Fast, since the student is a linear model, and is run on the GPU.
-- Great scaling and higly parallelizable
+- Great scaling and highly parallelizable

 ## Installation